mahsaboostani/Todo-list/README.md

 ![image](images/image.png)

+# indexedDB
+This project uses localstorage to save data.
+If you want to use `indexedDB` you can use indexeddb branch.
+`git checkout indexeddb`

 # Run
 You can simply run `npm install` to install all dependencies.
 Then you can run project with `npm run serve`.